CMU-313/spring24-nodebb-nodebfs/UserGuide.md

 - Select a Category (the same category or a different category both work).
 - Once in the Category, make an anonymous topic and click either Categories or the NodeBB logo.
 The new topic you just made should show up in the right next to the category you made your new topic in.
 When you hover over the profile icon of the user that made the post, you will see “anonymous” instead of the user’s username.

 Automated tests in spring24-nodebb-nodebfs/test/categories.js.
 The test looks through the structure of the categories, topics, and posts created by the existing tests to verify the existence and type of the anonymous field.
+It makes sure the anonymous property is actually being used and received from the backend.